nmalameri/elec5305-project-510044280/README.md

 - A clean CPU-friendly ASVspoof baseline for research/teaching

 This project was built primarily from scratch, taking what the challenge documentation provided as motivation/inspiration and not starting code.

+### Additional Contributions (Pretrained Models)

+- Added inference wrappers for RawNetLite, RawNet2, and AASIST-LA.
+- Added a standalone per-attack evaluation tool compatible with any model producing standard ASVspoof-style score CSVs.
+- Added a unified aggregator script (tools/11_collect_all_results.py) to produce combined ROC and headline summaries.
+- Analysed the effect of preprocessing and domain mismatch on pretrained model behaviour (e.g., RawNet2 and AASIST-LA ROC collapse).

 ---